New CIS Critical Security Controls Mapping to the NIST CSF in a Standardized Data Format

-In August 2019, an updated report was released by the National Institute of Standards and Technology (NIST).
+In August 2019, a report was released by the National Institute of Standards and Technology (NIST).
 NIST Interagency Report 8204 is a Cybersecurity Framework Online Informative References (OLIR) Submissions document that lays out steps for comparing multiple frameworks.
 The aim of this initiative is to clarify cybersecurity standards.
 The NIST OLIR effort is working to develop a mutually intelligible lexicon.
 Think of it as Rosetta Stone for cybersecurity guidelines.
 The NIST OLIR effort is meant to ease the development and structure of other cybersecurity frameworks to map to the NIST Cybersecurity Framework (CSF).
 It can conceptually be used to map any set of standards together.
 At its core, the OLIR format provides a standard way to compare two sets of best practices.

 Laying the groundwork for mapping

-CIS acted as an early adopter of the NIST OLIR specification by providing a mapping of the CIS Controls Version 7.1 to version 1.1 of the NIST CSF.
+CIS acted as an early adopter of the NIST OLIR specification by providing a mapping of the CIS Critical Security Controls (CIS Controls) Version 7.1 to version 1.1 of the NIST CSF.
 NIST CSF provides a variety of references to other standards.
 The NIST OLIR specification allows the relationship between two separate elements to be described by authors in the Excel template provided by NIST.
 The specification also lays the foundation for automated control comparison.

 Multiple mappings to cybersecurity standards